AudricOktavio/Food_Audric/README.md

 # Food_Audric
- Technical test that involves building machine learning models for a recommendation system.
+ Building machine learning models for a recommendation system.

 Please install all the dependency first using pip install -r requirements.txt